 This page contains my affiliate links.

-- How to Teach Life Skills to Kids with Autism or Asperger’s: I did a full review of on of my favorite autism books here.
-From this book, I learned more about how Zoe thinks than I ever thought possible!
+- How to Teach Life Skills to Kids with Autism or Asperger’s: From this book, I learned more about how Zoe thinks than I ever thought possible!
 This is a MUST HAVE for any parent, guardian or teacher of a child with autism.

-- 1-2: Special Diets for Special Kids, Volumes 1 and 2 Combined: Over 200 REVISED and NEW gluten-free casein-free recipes, plus research on the positive … ADHD, allergies, celiac disease, and more!is the book that got Jenny McCarthy started on her amazing journey, and I cook with several times a week, sometimes daily.
-NOT to be missed if you are GF/CF!
+- 1-2: Special Diets for Special Kids, Volumes 1 and 2 Combined: Over 200 REVISED and NEW gluten-free casein-free recipes, plus research on the positive … ADHD, allergies, celiac disease, and more! is the book that got Jenny McCarthy started on her amazing journey.
+This one is NOT to be missed if you are GF/CF!
 There is a great recipe for bread in here, by the way, lots of good entrees and side dishes, that even someone cooking-challenged like myself can use!

 - A Compromised Generation: The Epidemic of Chronic Illness in America’s Children: Ever wonder how the autism epidemic got started and why so many kids are struggling with chronic illness today?
 Beth Lambert of Documenting Hope helps unravel the mystery and teaches you how we can stop our kids from getting so sick.
 Learn more about their mission AND sign up for their newsletter to get an ebook on how 6 moms healed their children.